Political storm erupts after 5 killed during Bengal poll including 4 in CISF firing | Politics

-Five people were killed, including four in the firing by CISF personnel, during the fourth phase of polling on Saturday for 44 assembly seats of West Bengal, triggering a political firestorm.
+In the first major outbreak of violence during West Bengal assembly elections, five persons were killed, including four in a firing by CISF personnel, while five candidates were attacked during the fourth phase of polling in 44 seats on Saturday, triggering a political firestorm.

-An estimated 52.89 per cent of 1.15 crore voters exercised their franchise till 1 p.m.
+An estimated 76.16 per cent of 1.15 crore voters exercised their franchise till 5 pm, an official said.

 Four people were killed as central forces opened fire allegedly after coming under attack from locals, who ''attempted to snatch their rifles'', in West Bengal's Cooch Behar district, police said.

-The Election Commission ordered stopping the voting exercise at polling station number 126 in Sitalkuchi where the incident happened when polling was underway.
+The Election Commission ordered stopping the voting exercise at polling station number 126 of the Sitalkuchi constituency where the incident happened when polling was underway.

 ''According to preliminary reports, four persons were killed as CISF personnel opened fire after coming under attack in a village.